Help! We Need NIST Cyber Security Compliance

 Compliance is an Ongoing Process

-Cyber security is a process that needs to be continually managed and improved.
+Cyber security is a process that needs to be continually managed and improved, especially as it relates to compliance.
 The changing threat landscape will affect your tactics, but much of your cyber security plan should include ongoing processes like staying up-to-date with asset management, and training employees how to recognize and respond to social engineering tactics.

 It’s Not Just About Technology